-Susan is a member in the firm's Boston office.
-She is also the founder and chairperson of the firm’s Immigration Section.
-The Section is composed of 10 attorneys and 15 immigration specialists and assistants who service the immigration needs both of Mintz Levin’s existing corporate and individual clients, and of new clients who choose the firm precisely for its expertise in the field of immigration and nationality law.
+Susan is the founder and Chair of the firm’s Immigration Practice, which is composed of 10 attorneys and 15 immigration specialists and assistants who service the immigration needs both of Mintz Levin’s existing corporate and individual clients, and of new clients who choose the firm precisely for its knowledge in the field of immigration and nationality law.
 Mintz Levin also is committed to handling political asylum cases, most of which are taken on a pro bono basis.